rishabhanand475/First-demo/README.md

 # First-demo
-This is a first demo git and Github class
+This is a first demo git and Github class.